Property Investing in Australia

 Simply, a Negative Gearing example is when:

-- You borrow the money, that you need, from a bank to purchase a rental property
+- You borrow to purchase a rental property

-- The interest on the loan and other costs you incur are more than the rental income you receive from the investment (in other words you make a cash loss), and
+- The interest and other costs you incur are more than the rental income you receive from the investment (in other words you make a cash loss), and

 - This cash loss is offset against income from your salary, thus reducing your taxable income.